HakaiInstitute/seabird-processing/README.md

 xmlcon = './path/to/xmlcon/12-3456.xmlcon'

-# Create a pipeline with some config files
+# Create a batch executor and configure each step
 batch = Batch([
     configs.DatCnvConfig(
         # `output_file_suffix` is optional